ImtiazVision/Data-Structure-Algorithms/Array.md

     }
 ```

-**Hash Table** : A hash table allows for quick lookups in near constant time.
+**Hash Table** : A hash table is a data structure that stores key-value pairs.
+The key is used to look up the value.
+A hash table allows for quick lookups in near constant time.
 It is helpful in situations where you need to look up a value in a large data set.